SherryJ-SK/Project1/README.md

 # Project1

-Summary
+## Summary

-The web application is an Event search engine that enables the user to
+The web application is an Event search engine that enables the user to search events by catogories and store the selected events in the favourite page which allow user to manage them easily.

 The application uses 'addEventListener' so that when one of the buttons is clicked on, it will initiate the associated function.
 The use of 'preventDefault' and 'stopPropagation' methods are used to prevent